 - immediate payment of your pension if you’re made redundant or retired by your employer at 55+

 - automatic tax relief on your LGPS contributions

 - the significant contribution to your LGPS pension made by your employer which they won’t maintain for a different pension arrangement

 If you still want to opt out after considering the alternative of the 50/50 section, and the main benefits of the LGPS which you’ll lose out on, you will need to complete the ‘opt out application form’ attached to this page and return it to your employer.

-Please note that your employer is not allowed to give you a copy of the opt out form.
+Your employer is not allowed to give you a copy of an opt out form.
 You must print the form yourself or contact us at the pension fund for a copy.

 If you decide to opt out within 3 months of joining the LGPS, your employer will refund any contributions you have paid since joining and you will be treated as not having joined the scheme.

 Please note that your employer is required to bring you back into the pension scheme every 3 years if you meet the criteria for automatic enrolment.